Req999/darkwebspyder/README.md

 # DarkWeb-Spy

-**DarkWeb-Spy** is a Python-based crawler tool designed to explore and gather open-source intelligence (OSINT) from `.onion` websites on the Tor network.
+**WebSpy** is a Python-based crawler tool designed to explore and gather open-source intelligence (OSINT) from `.onion` websites on the Tor network.
 It is primarily intended for cybersecurity analysts, law enforcement, and researchers working in threat intelligence or dark web monitoring.

 ---